Education & Pushout

 Recognizing and Addressing Trauma in Schools

 Girls whose behavior is rooted in trauma are often punished in schools.
 Rather than addressing the cause of their symptoms, schools react by suspending and expelling girls – especially girls of color.
 We work to inform educators how to implement trauma-informed practices that reach girls of color.
-To that end, the Initiative founded the Schools for Girls of Color Learning Network, which is co-led by the National Black Women’s Justice Institute.
+To that end, the Center founded the Schools for Girls of Color Learning Network, which is co-led by the National Black Women’s Justice Institute.
 The Learning Network has over 1,250 members across 46 states and the District of Columbia; it offers regular webinars, trainings, and office hours with experts.
-The Learning Network grew out of an event the Initiative co-hosted at the White House with the Council on Women and Girls on Trauma-Informed Approaches in School: Supporting Girls of Color and Rethinking School Discipline.
+The Learning Network grew out of an event the Center co-hosted at the White House with the Council on Women and Girls on Trauma-Informed Approaches in School: Supporting Girls of Color and Rethinking School Discipline.

 We also focus on increasing girls’ access to mental healthcare in school.
 In an exploration of how schools can offer more accessible mental health services for girls of color, we released issue briefs authored by Dr. Kimberlyn Leary examining the challenges and value of school-based health centers.